Deformation Theory for Finite Cluster Complexes: Universal Coefficients and Deformations

 We now state our main result of this section: \begin{thm} Let $\A$ be a cluster algebra of finite cluster type with no isolated vertex.
-Let $V\subseteq T^1(\K*\PS(\W))^H$ be the image of the characteristic map of the family $\spec \A^\univ \to \Aff^p$. \begin{enumerate} \item If $\A$ satisfies property T0*, there is a unique (up to canonical embedded isomorphism) exchange-minimal deformation $\pi:\cY\to \Aff^p$ of $Y$.
+Let $V\subseteq T^1(\K*\PS(\W))^H$ be the image of the characteristic map of the family $\spec \A^\univ \to \Aff^p$. \begin{enumerate} \item There is a unique (up to canonical embedded isomorphism) exchange-minimal deformation $\pi:\cY\to \Aff^p$ of $Y$.
 There is a canonical $\TT$-equivariant isomorphism $\phi:\Aff^p\to \Aff^p$ under which the family $\spec \A^\univ \to \Aff^p$ is canonically identified with $\pi$. \item If additionally $\A$ satisfies property T1, the above family $\pi$ is semiuniversal.
 In particular, the family $\spec \A^\univ \to \Aff^p$ may be identified with a canonical $H$-invariant semiuniversal deformation of $Y$. \end{enumerate} \end{thm} \begin{proof} By Theorem \ref{thm:t1} and Remark \ref{rem:t1el}, there is a canonical $\KK$-vector space decomposition

 where $D$ is the image of $\Der_\KK(\KK[\bz],S_{\K*\PS(\W)})^H$.
 Under this decomposition, any homogeneous $T^1$ element only affects a single minimal generator of $J$, and that generator is always coming from an exchangeable pair of cluster variables.
-The module $D$ further decomposes as

-where $D_\SG$ consists of the graded pieces of $D$ whose degrees lie in $\SG$.
-By property T0*, any non-trivial homogeneous element of $D_{\SG}$ necessarily affects at least one minimal generator of $J$ coming from an exchangeable pair of cluster variables.
+By Conjecture \ref{conj:T0}, any non-trivial homogeneous element of $D$ has degree outside of $\SG$.
 Furthermore, each homogeneous piece of $\Hom(J,S_{\K*\PS(\W)})$ (with respect to the $\ZZ^{\V\cup \W}$-grading) is at most one-dimensional.

 Let $\cY$ be any $k$-exchange-minimal deformation, and let $\cY'=\spec \A^{\univ}$.
 Consider their ideals $\widetilde{J}$ and $\widetilde{J}'$.
-Since exchange-minimal deformations have injective characteristic maps with image $V$, and $\cY$ also has injective characteristic map by Lemma \ref{lemma:differential}, $\cY$ and $\cY'$ modulo $\mfm^2$ are isomorphic as abstract deformations, differing by a unique linear automorphism $\phi$ of $\Aff^p$.
+Since exchange-minimal deformations have injective characteristic maps with image $V$, and $\cY'$ also has injective characteristic map by Lemma \ref{lemma:differential}, $\cY$ and $\cY'$ modulo $\mfm^2$ are isomorphic as abstract deformations, differing by a unique linear automorphism $\phi$ of $\Aff^p$.
 By applying the automorphism $\phi$, we may reduce to the case that the characteristic maps of $\cY$ and $\cY'$ are equal.
 After this reduction, we claim that modulo $\mfm^{k+1}$, $\cY=\cY'$ as embedded deformations.

 Suppose that we have shown that $\cY$ and $\cY'$ agree after reducing by $\mfm^{\ell}$ for some $1\leq \ell < k$.
 Then there are some $\bt^{\alpha_i}\in\mfm^\ell$ and homogeneous $\psi_i\in \Hom(J,S_{\K*\PS(\W)})^H$ such that the minimal $\TT$-equivariant lifts of any $z_v\cdot z_w\in J$ to $\widetilde J$ and $\widetilde{J}'$ differ modulo $\mfm^{\ell+1}$ by